MelbSymfony2/Code-Jam-Session-2/README.md

 * Add version and log behaviour to the update behaviour
 * Add a created/updated timestamp to the entities
-* Add related products to the product catalogue
+* Add related products to the product catalogue and have them automatically loaded with one DB call